 Barkley sets Penn State record with 358 all-purpose yards

 Akron (9/2): Made one tackle, which was a combined tackle for loss with Curtis Cothran in the first quarter...Played two series in the game...Was a part of a defense that logged 14.0 tackles for loss, the most since recording 15.0 vs. Temple in 2015.
 Pittsburgh (9/9): Tied a career high with two sacks, with solo quarterback takedowns in the second and third quarters...Totaled three tackles, all which came behind the line of scrimmage to account for a career-high 2.5 tackles for loss...Added one quarterback hurry in the second quarter...Part of a defense that piled up five sacks, its most since logging six last season vs. No. 2 Ohio State.
 Georgia State (9/16): Logged three tackles...Made a third-quarter solo tackle for loss...A part of a unit that posted its second shutout of the season, marking the first time since 2009 a Nittany Lion defense posted two shutouts in a single season. at Iowa (9/23): Tied his career high with five tackles, including 2.0 tackles for loss...Added one quarterback hurry...Made both tackles on Iowa's drive that ended in a tackle for loss of on Akrum Wadley for a safety...The safety vs. the Hawkeyes was the second of the year for Penn State (Pittsburgh), marking the first time since 2004 the Nittany Lions had multiple safeties in a season...Made a solo stop behind the line on Wadley in the third quarter...Garnered the coaching staff's Defensive Player of the Week award.
-Indiana (9/30): Totaled four tackles...Added one quarterback hurry. at Northwestern (10/7): Made four stops...Combined with Ryan Buchholz on a fouth-quarter sack of Clayton Thorson...His other three stops went for no gain, one yard and no gain.
-Michigan (10/21): Totaled a pair of tackles...Added two quarterback hurries...Part of a defense that held the Wolverines scoreless over the final 40:03 of the game...Part of an defensive line that earned the coaching staff's Defensive Player of the Week. at Ohio State (10/28): Tied a career high with five tackles...Logged 1.5 tackles for loss, including a solo takedown of quarterback J.T.
+Indiana (9/30): Totaled four tackles...Added one quarterback hurry. at Northwestern (10/7): Made four stops...Combined with Ryan Buchholz on a fourth-quarter sack of Clayton Thorson...His other three stops went for no gain, 1 yard and no gain.
+Michigan (10/21): Totaled a pair of tackles...Added two quarterback hurries...Part of a defense that held the Wolverines scoreless over the final 40:03 of the game...Part of a defensive line that earned the coaching staff's Defensive Player of the Week. at Ohio State (10/28): Tied a career high with five tackles...Logged 1.5 tackles for loss, including a solo takedown of quarterback J.T.
 Barrett in the first quarter...Recovered his first career fumble in the fourth quarter...Also had a quarterback hurry. at Michigan State (11/4): Posted one tackle...Added one quarterback hurry.
 Rutgers (11/11): Posted one tackle...Added one quarterback hurry.
 Nebraska (11/18): Both tackles came behind the line of scrimmage...Combined with Cam Brown on a second-quarter sack of Tanner Lee...Combined with Parker Cothren on a first-quarter stop behind the line of scrimmage...Named the coaching staff's Co-Defensive Player of the Week, along with Jason Cabinda. at Maryland (11/25): Made three tackles...Had a solo tackle behind the line of scrimmage in the first quarter...Had one quarterback hurry...Part of a defense that held the Terps scoreless in the first half, marking the seventh time in 2017 the Nittany Lion defense held an opponent scoreless in at least one half. vs. Washington (12/30): Totaled three tackles, playing only the second half...Sacked Jake Browning on third-and-4 to force a Washington punt late in the third quarter.

 ➤ 2016 ➤ Redshirt Freshman Season